 - Action #1: Sign a petition to HHS Sec.
 Xavier Becerra that asks him to exercise his power to end this dangerous program.

 However, Rep. Katie Porter is sounding the alarm!
+We need to educate Congress — and soon.

 In May of 2021, four members of the U.S. House of Representatives (Reps.
 Mark Pocan, Bill Pascrell, Jr., Lloyd Doggett, and Katie Porter) sent a letter to Dept. of Health and Human Services Secretary Xavier Becerra expressing concern about Medicare Direct Contracting, and calling for an immediate freeze of the program.

-Seriously, you know what would be a real innovation?
+You know what would be a real innovation?
 MEDICARE FOR ALL!
 No more multi-million dollar corporate salaries.
 No more “up-coding” for maximum profits.
 Cost savings from the massive buying power of the federal government.
 Medical ACCESS for all would actually save us about $450 BILLION dollars a year.

 Instead, Trump’s CMMI came up with this scam…a privatization scheme which would automatically enroll more than 30 million seniors who’d deliberately chosen traditional Medicare into for-profit “Direct Contracting Entities,” (DCEs) instead, without their full knowledge or consent.